-- 'A bridge', initially perhaps a Roman-style, masonry bridge unlike eCelt $br\bar{t}wo-/\bar{a}-$ (DCCPN p.
-12), but replacing that as the general term in all the Brittonic languages. - a1) Pontheugh Brw (Cockburnspath) CPNS p.
-348: there is no bridge here, and no reason to suppose there ever has been, it is probably pant- [Scots -heuch 'a steep bank or steep-sided valley'].
+- 'A bridge', initially perhaps a Roman-style, masonry bridge unlike eCelt $br\bar{\iota}wo$ -/ \bar{a} (DCCPN p.
+12), but replacing that as the general term in all the Brittonic languages.
+On the currency of this word in Pictish, see Aitchison 2019. - a1) Pontheugh Brw (Cockburnspath) CPNS p.
+348: there is no bridge here, and no reason to suppose there ever has been, it is probably pant- [Scots heuch 'a steep bank or steep-sided valley'].